 The 60 Most Common Business Mistakes Picked Up By the ATO During Tax Audits

-Understanding taxation is important when you’re running a business.
-There are usually a number of different taxes your business needs to pay and a range of obligations you’re required to meet.
+Understanding taxation is important when you are running a business.
+There are usually a number of different taxes your business needs to pay and a range of obligations that you are required to meet.
 Unfortunately, as revealed by the snapshot below, not everyone gets it right all the time.
 Read our comprehensive list of common mistakes and Contact Us for professional advice if any of the following apply to you.

 Claiming deductions and GST input tax credits for personal items that are not related to business activities